Finishing & Bottling

 Flip-top / Grolsch

 A ceramic stopper attached to the bottle neck by a wire bail, with a rubber gasket providing the seal.
-Requires no tools and no separate closures — the stopper is part of the bottle.
+Requires no tools and no separate closures, the stopper being an integral part of the bottle.
 The bottles are reusable indefinitely; the rubber gaskets degrade over time and should be replaced every 2–3 years, or sooner if cracking or flattening is visible.

 Flip-top bottles rated for carbonation are suitable for moderately carbonated meads at homebrewing volumes.
-They are not ideal for multi-year cellaring — the gasket introduces a potential point of oxygen ingress over long storage periods.
+They are not ideal for multi-year cellaring as the gasket introduces a potential point of oxygen ingress over long storage periods.
 Best suited to batches intended for drinking within 12–18 months of bottling.
+They can be relatively expensive upfront, but the reusability makes them cost-effective over multiple batches.
+We have found reusing lemonade bottles with flip-top closures to be a good budget-friendly option, but ensure they are rated for carbonation and are in good condition before use.

 Regular cork

 Natural cork allows very slow oxygen transmission, which supports the gradual oxidation that rounds out high-gravity meads over years of cellaring.
-Synthetic cork eliminates the risk of TCA (cork taint, a musty off-flavour caused by mould in natural cork) and provides essentially no oxygen transmission — it functions more like a rubber stopper than a traditional cork.
+Synthetic cork eliminates the risk of TCA (cork taint, a musty off-flavour caused by mould in natural cork) and provides essentially no oxygen transmission, functioning more like a rubber stopper than a traditional cork.
 For meads intended for cellaring beyond two years, natural cork is preferred; for meads to be drunk within one to two years, synthetic cork is reliable and consistent.

 Cork & cage (mushroom cork + muselet)